hoverslam/beating-1n/README.md

 # Beating 1/N - A Machine Learning Approach

-My bachelor thesis written at Vienna University of Economics and Business
+My bachelor thesis written at Vienna University of Economics and Business.
+A Long short-term memory (LSTM) architecture is used to train a recurrent neural network on portfolio weights based on Harry Markowitz’s Modern Portfolio Theory.

 ## Data